About University of Illinois Chicago Campus

 Why Study at the University of Illinois Chicago Campus?

 Despite being one of Chicago’s largest universities, with over 30,000 students, the University of Illinois Chicago Campus boasts a faculty-to-student ratio of 1:18.
-With roughly 2,997 international students (or 11.7 per cent) studying at the University of Illinois Chicago Campus, it is one of the most ethnically diverse campuses in the United States.
+With roughly 2,997 international students (or 11.7 per cent) Study in USA at the University of Illinois Chicago Campus, it is one of the most ethnically diverse campuses in the United States.
 It is a nationally designated Minority Serving Institution representing Blacks, Asians, Latinos, disabled people, the LGBT community, and women.
 The University of Illinois at Chicago is accredited by the Higher Learning Commission (HLC), which accredits all post-secondary educational institutions that are degree-granting in the North Central United States.
 All students can apply for scholarships, fellowships, grants, and other funding options at the university.

 With 15 colleges, a hospital, and a renowned health sciences system, the University of Illinois Chicago Campus is Chicago’s only public university.
 It has risen through the ranks to become one of the top 65 research universities in the United States.
 The university has ties with Chicago metropolitan area’s civic and cultural entities.
 Students can also take advantage of the expertise of famous faculty scholars, researchers, artists, and physicians.
 The university also belongs to the “R1: Doctoral Universities” which fall under “Very High Research Activity” category.